wyleyr/ox-linguistics/README.md

 \end{exe}
 ```

-(Don't forget to escape judgment characters that have special meaning
-to LaTeX, such as `%` and `#`, with a backslash.)

 ## Overriding default numbering
 By default, the gb4e and linguex packages use a running counter to
 assign numbers as identifiers for your examples.
 You can override